vuejs/vue-element/README.md

 * Proxy component for seamless Hot Module Replacement, using render function for great performance (Vue 2.x+)
 * Vue component passed to Vue-element

-HTML tag of custom element will expose API to interact with underlying Vue component - you can change HTML attributes or props, using JavaScript.
+Custom Element HTML tag will expose API to interact with underlying Vue component - you can change HTML attributes or props, using JavaScript.

 ## Testing